vtex/faststore/packages/gatsby-plugin-thumbor/README.md

 ```

 ## How it works
-Thumbor is an image processing service that enable you to process any image on the web.
-According to `gatsby-plugin-image` documentation, thumbor is a url-based image optimization service.
-This means that, for processing an image, we only need to generate an url with the right parameters and thumbor will do the heavy lifting for us.
+Thumbor is an image processing service that enables you to process any image on the web.
+According to `gatsby-plugin-image` documentation, thumbor is a URL-based image optimization service.
+This means that, for processing an image, we only need to generate an URL with the right parameters, and thumbor will do the heavy lifting for us.

-A thumbor compatible url can be splitted in two sections.
-The first one is a thumbor specific url with parameters for image resizing, postprocessing etc, and a second section containing a data source where thumbor must fetch the original image from.
+A thumbor compatible URL can be split into two sections.
+The first one is a thumbor specific URL with parameters for image resizing, postprocessing, etc, and a second section containing a data source where thumbor must fetch the original image from.
 To illustrate.
-Let's supose your thumbor service is located at `mythumborserver.com` domain and that you need to resize to 250px/250px an image located at `example.com/image.png`.
+Let's suppose your thumbor service is located at `mythumborserver.com` domain and that you need to resize to 250px/250px an image located at `example.com/image.png`.
 To resize `image.png` you can do the following request:
 ```
 GET https://mythumborserver.com/unsafe/250x250/http://example.com/image.png
 ```
-The aforementioned request returns the processed image. `gatsby-plugin-image` uses this url in html's `img` tag elements to add images to the final html.
+The aforementioned request returns the processed image. `gatsby-plugin-image` uses this URL in HTML's `img` tag elements to add images to the final HTML.

-As mentioned before, Thumbor has lots of different parameters that tell it how to process and convert images. `gatsby-plugin-thumbor` tightly integrates with `gatsby-plugin-image` to give you control over these parameters in a simple interface, while generating a thumbor compatible urls.
+As mentioned before, Thumbor has lots of different parameters that tell it how to process and convert images. `gatsby-plugin-thumbor` tightly integrates with `gatsby-plugin-image` to give you control over these parameters in a simple interface, while generating a thumbor compatible URLs.
 The interface chosen is the extra `options` parameters in `gatsby-plugin-image` functions.

 ## Securing your thumbor service
-You may now be wondering why there is an `/unsafe` segment in thumbor's generated url.
-This is because, thumbor accepts requests from anyone on the internet to process and resize images.
+You may now be wondering why there is an `/unsafe` segment in thumbor's generated URL.
+This is because thumbor accepts requests from anyone on the internet to process and resize images.
 This makes the thumbor service prone to DDoS attacks.

 Thumbor has a solution for this on their docs.
-They say you should sign the urls so the thumbor service know when an image is from a reliable source or if it's someone messing with your server.
+They say you should sign the URLs so the thumbor service knows when an image is from a reliable source or if it's someone messing with your server.
 This is the best way for protecting your thumbor server.

 However, this plugin offers an alternative to this solution.
-Usually, when serving gatsby, you are using a CDN (`gatsby-plugin-netlify`) or nginx (`@vtex/gatsby-plugin-nginx`).
+Usually, when serving gatsby, you are using a CDN (`gatsby-plugin-netlify`) or Nginx (`@vtex/gatsby-plugin-nginx`).
 These services can be used as a reverse proxy server.
-Adding a reverse proxy to your thumbor service may protect it from malicous users because then we can only allow a small subset of all possible transformations to your images, decreasing the attack space on your thumbor service.
+Adding a reverse proxy to your thumbor service may protect it from malicious users because then we can only allow a small subset of all possible transformations to your images, decreasing the attack space on your thumbor service.
 This protection is achieved with two parameters accepted by the plugin, `sizes` and `basePath`.
-A config using these parameters look like this:
+A config using these parameters looks like this:
 ```js
 // In your gatsby-config.js
 module.exports = {